Pwang0722/ExcelVBAxPromo/README.md

 End Sub
 ```

-- In addition, to avoid users forgetting to run Calculation Now after data entry, I have created a reminder that will pop out every time they close the workbook.
+- In addition, to avoid users forgetting to run Calculation Now after data entry, I created a reminder that will pop out every time they close the workbook.

 Macro example for workbook pop out reminder:
 ```bash